Arga-Mods/argas-benny-and-wound-panel-swade/README.md

-# Arga's Benny & Wound Panel [SWADE] - Foundry VTT v13
+# Arga's Benny & Wound Panel (Foundry VTT, Version 13)

 A floating widget for Savage Worlds Adventure Edition (SWADE) that lets you adjust